-- 1. Reduce the quantity of waste generated and disposed in Olympia. - 2.
-Increase the quantity of recyclable and compostable materials diverted from the landfill. - 3.
-Operate collection services safely and efficiently. - 4.
-Manage the utilities finances responsibly, with equitable rates that promote waste reduction and recycling.
+- 1. Reduce the quantity and environmental impact of waste (garbage, recyclables, and organic materials) generated in Olympia. - 2.
+Increase the quantity and quality of recyclable and compostable materials diverted from the landfill. - 3.
+Operate safely, equitably, and efficiently. - 4.
+Manage the Utility's finances responsibly and equitably.